-After initializing all variables, the algorithm starts iterating after line 3 solving the original MP, as described by Eqs. \ref{eq:2a} to \ref{eq:2c}.
+After initializing all variables, the algorithm starts iterating with a convergence check (Step 1), which tests whether the optimality gap is within a pre-defined tolerance.
+Step 2 solves the original MP, as described by Eqs. \ref{eq:2a} to \ref{eq:2c}.
 Since the MP only includes the constraints of the expansion problem, its objective function approximates the actual costs of each SP $V_{y,s}$ using the estimator $\alpha_{y,s}$.
-After solving, the algorithm obtains the resulting capacities $Capa_{y,i}^{(k)}$ and expansion costs $U^{(k)}$ for the current iteration and sets the lower bound $\zeta_{low}$ to the current objective of the MP.
-In the first iteration, $\alpha_{y,s}$ is still unconstrained and the trivial optimum for the MP is zero meaning no capacity expansion at all.
+After solving, the algorithm obtains the resulting capacity vector $Capa^{(k)}$ and expansion costs $U^{(k)}$ for the current iteration and sets the lower bound $\zeta_{low}$ to the current objective of the MP.
+In the first iteration, $\alpha_{y,s}$ is still unconstrained, and the trivial optimum for the MP is zero, meaning no capacity expansion at all.

-Next, the algorithm solves each SP in parallel with capacities fixed to the previously computed $Capa_{y,i}^{(k)}$, as described by Eqs. \ref{eq:3a} to \ref{eq:3i}.
+In Step 3.1, the algorithm solves each SP with capacities fixed to the previously computed $Capa^{(k)}$, as described by Eqs. \ref{eq:3a} to \ref{eq:3i}.
+We will discuss the parallelization mentioned in the algorithm in section \ref{parallel}.
 Afterward, the algorithm gets the actual costs of each SP $V_{y,s}^{(k)}$ and the dual values $\lambda_{y,s,i}^{(k)}$ of the constraint fixing capacities in Eq. \ref{eq:3i}.
-Note that in our case, SPs are always feasible since the loss-of-load $Lss_{y,s,t}$ serves as a slack variable for unmet demand.
+In our case, SPs are always feasible since the loss-of-load $Lss_{y,s,t}$ serves as a slack variable for unmet demand.

 {

 }